airbnb/chronon/docs/source/setup/Components.md

 ## Online/Offline consistency

-This a core chronon guarantee that the data you train your model on is consistent with the data that you fetch at model inference time.
+This a core Chronon guarantee that the data you train your model on is consistent with the data that you fetch at model inference time.
 See the [Source](../authoring_features/Source.md) and [Join](../authoring_features/Join.md) documentation in authoring features for more concrete examples of how this works in practice.

 ## Airflow Orchestration